EZ-B v4

 Introduction

 The EZ-B v4, EZ-Robot Developer Kit, and IoTiny are excellent tools for building custom DIY robots or teaching old toys new tricks.
-Watch Overlord DJ Sures and Professor E introduces a few robots he has made using the IoTiny and EZ-B v4 in this The Robot Program episode.
-Let's begin by showing what's in the box.
-The Robot Overlord DJ Sures and Professor E will guide you throughout these tutorials.
-Have fun!
+Watch DJ Sures and Professor E introduce several robots built using the IoTiny and EZ-B v4, starting with an unboxing and a walkthrough of what’s included.
+Follow along through the tutorials and have fun building.

 EZ-B v4 Port Summary